Medical Leave of Absence Information

 Return from Medical Leave

-- Once you have received an email stating that you have been granted provisional return from medical leave, you should then be on the lookout for information from Residential Life regarding housing selection.
-If you have any specific questions, please contact Residential Life (315-859-4023 or firstname.lastname@example.org.
+- Once you have received an email stating that you have been granted provisional return from medical leave, you should then be on the lookout for information from Community Living regarding housing selection.
+If you have any specific questions, please contact Community Living (315-859-4023 or firstname.lastname@example.org).
 Also, contact your faculty advisor and the Registrar’s Office (315-859-4637 or email@example.com) about registering for classes.

 - If appropriate, contact the Financial Aid Office (315-859-4413 or firstname.lastname@example.org) to confirm that you intend to return to campus for the following semester and to take any action necessary to apply for aid.